Taking care: How to update your home or living space to help prevent falls

-If you’re taking in an older adult, take on the following home updates to keep them safe and sound.
+If you’re an older adult or someone taking care of one, try taking on the following home updates to keep things safe and sound.

-According to the National Council on Aging (NCOA), our local emergency rooms treat an aging adult for a fall every 11 seconds.
-In fact, it’s the most common injury for adults age 65 or older in the U.S. And while not all falls are fatal, they can highly impact the way an older adult lives for years after—sometimes forever.
+According to the National Council on Aging (NCOA), one in four American adults over 65 fall each year.
+In fact, it’s the most common injury for in this age group in our country.
+And, while not all falls are fatal, they can highly impact the way older adults live – both physically and financially – for years after, and sometimes forever.

 Know your conditions.

-Before you work to improve your living conditions, understand the condition of your loved one.
-Are they physically feeble?
-Do they have trouble standing or walking on their own?
-Does he or she suffer from dementia or experience mental difficulties that require additional home enhancements?
-Once you understand the specific needs of your future tenant—you can plan accordingly with the proper updates.
-That’s because physical needs call for different updates than mental ones.
+Before you work to improve your living conditions, understand your own condition, or that of the person you’re taking care of.
+For instance, do you or your loved one have trouble standing up or walking freely?
+Are there other factors or health conditions worth noting, such as dementia?
+Once you understand specific needs you can plan accordingly with the proper updates.
+Remember, physical needs call for different updates than mental ones.
 Sometimes, you’ll find it best to update for both.

 Begin in the bathroom.